Best Push Your Luck Board Games [2026]: Top 10 Ranked

 A Feast for Odin in 2022 – Review

 So, where does the push-your-luck element kick in, you might ask?
-While it’s not the main revolving point of the game (which is what prevents this masterpiece of a board game from being higher on our list), it’s an important part of hunting, pillaging, and whaling.
-Each of these activities requires you to roll an 8 or 12-sided die (some activities demand low rolls for success, some high) and you can re-roll twice.
+It’s an integral part of hunting, pillaging, and whaling.
+Each of these activities requires you to roll an 8 or 12-sided die (some activities demand low rolls for success, some high), and you can re-roll twice.

 While you can help mitigate bad luck with having certain resources and cards, the re-rolls are absolutely essential in providing a feeling that you’re doing something you can’t completely control (i.e. you can come home from a hunt empty-handed even if you have the best bow in the world).